StepAsideLiL/spa-js/README.md

 # spa-js

-An attempt to create spa (Single Page Application) simplest setup.
+An attempt to create spa (Single Page Application) with simplest setup.